When life gives you lemons, you order a lemon drop cocktail and sip it lakeside in Queenstown, a destination to match every kind of overseas trip.

 Our experienced skippers are always on high alert for wildlife spotting, including the fur seals and bottlenose dolphins that reside permanently in the Sound.
 They’ve also been known to point out the rare dusky dolphins, and even a humpback whale.
 Plus, if you’re visiting between August and November, the world’s rarest penguin, the Fiordland Crested Penguin stops by for their breeding season.
 Add to this a plethora of avian and marine life critters, and it becomes clear why the fiords have UNESCO status.

 The journey to Milford is as magical as the experience on the water on the JUCY Cruise catamarans.
-We currently offer JUCY Cruise specials, which include kids until 14 cruising for free!
-We have deals for cruise only, fly-cruise-fly, and our Vista coach and cruise tour.
 Our spacious catamarans have three levels, offering plenty of room to spread out safely.
 Once onboard, there’s yummy food and beverages available for purchase too.